z-katas/arch-katas-dcc/README.md

 <a name="glossary"></a>
 ## Glossary
 * NPO / NP - Both acronyms are used to refer to non-profit organizations.
+* NFR - Non-functional requirement

 <a name="prelude"></a>
 ## Prelude
-There are about 1.6 million non-profit organizations [Source](https://independentsector.org/about/the-charitable-sector/) and more than 100 million underrepresented people [Source](https://www.governing.com/archive/gov-nonprofits.html) in the US.
+There are about 1.6 million non-profit organizations [[Source](https://independentsector.org/about/the-charitable-sector/)] and more than 100 million underrepresented people [[Source](https://www.governing.com/archive/gov-nonprofits.html)] in the US.
 But the problem today is that these NPOs are decentralized and there is no support / framework for active collaboration.
 Also, lack of visibility of the NPOs creates a barrier of access to the underrepresented demographics.

-Let's imagine a use case - A candidate enrolled for a course in an institution in City A, away from his home city.
-He would need to travel to City A, find an affordable place to stay, search for places to get groceries and food, etc. Without a centralized system and collaboration between NPOs, the candidate may end up spending a lot more and may lose interest if it is not viable.
+Let's imagine a use case - A candidate plans to enrol for a course in an institution in **City A**, away from his home city.
+He would need to travel to **City A**, find an affordable place to stay, search for places to get groceries and food, etc. Also, after completion of the course, he would need to prepare for interviews and get placed.
+Without a centralized system and collaboration between NPOs, the candidate may end up spending a lot more than what he can afford and his career path / shift may not be feasible.

-The numbers mentioned above are quite large and provide tremendous opportunities to build a platform and enable the collaboration.
+The number of NPOs and underrepresented people mentioned above are quite large and provide tremendous opportunities to build a platform to enable the collaboration.

 Diversity Cyber Council has come forward with a vision to enhance inclusion and representation in the tech industry through training, mentoring, networking, and visibility programs.